-INTERRUPTS: A program interrupt facility causes storage of the Processor State Register's current contents and a transfer of control to the Operating System whenever one of the following conditions occurs: completion of an I/O operation, abnormal condition in an I/O subsystem, processor or storage fault, program error, or programrequested interrupt.
+INTERRUPTS: A program interrupt facility causes storage of the Processor State Register's current contents and a transfer of control to the Operating System whenever one of the following conditions occurs: completion of an I/O operation, abnormal condition in an I/O subsystem, processor or storage fault, program error, or program-requested interrupt.
 In 1110 and 1100/40 systems, each IOAU contains a 2-bit pointer register that determines which CAU receives I/O interrupt signals.
-If desired, each I/O operation on the channel involved.
+If desired, each I/O interrupt can be directed to the CAU that initiated the I/O operation on the channel involved.